amroadnan22/JavaScript-Course/README.md

 ### 1. Subway Passenger Counter

-- **Description**: A web application that allows users to count passengers boarding and exiting a subway train.
+- A web application that allows users to count passengers boarding and exiting a subway train.

 ### 2. Blackjack Game

-- **Description**: A simple Blackjack game where the player can draw cards to reach a sum close to 21 without exceeding it.
+- A simple Blackjack game where the player can draw cards to reach a sum close to 21 without exceeding it.

 ## 🚀 Getting Started